intervene-EU-H2020/prspipe/README.md

 bash install_basics.sh
 ```

-This will clone our fork of the GenoPred repository download `qctool2` latest versions of `plink1` and `plink2`.
+This will clone our fork of the [GenoPred repository](https://github.com/intervene-EU-H2020/GenoPred), download `qctool2` and the latest versions of `plink1` and `plink2`.
 If you already have these tools installed, you can also change the paths in `config/config.yaml`.
-However, if you don't have an up-to-date version, this can lead to bugs :cockroach:, so be careful.
+However, this can lead to bugs :cockroach: and is not recommended.

-If `workflow/scripts/GenoPred` does not exist after running this step, try to clone the repo manually: `git clone git@github.com:intervene-EU-H2020/GenoPred.git workflow/scripts/GenoPred`.
+:warning: If `workflow/scripts/GenoPred` does not exist after running `bash install_basics.sh`, try to clone the repo manually: `git clone git@github.com:intervene-EU-H2020/GenoPred.git workflow/scripts/GenoPred`.
 Getting an error?
 Make sure you have access, and your git is [configured to use ssh](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)!

-## :globe_with_meridians: Set up snakemake
+## :globe_with_meridians: Set up Snakemake

-While you still have access to the internet, you can [install snakemake using conda/mamba](#step-2-install-snakemake).
-If you will have access to the internet *and* singularity even while working with sensitive data later on, this will typically be the easiest way to go forward.

-The other way is to run snakemake using only the prspipe container.
-When working with singularity, you can create a local container image which will be able to run the pipeline locally (at least the polygenic scoring and genotype harmonization steps).
+Snakemake is installed in the prspipe container.
+If singularity is available, you can create a local container image which will be able to run the pipeline (at least the polygenic scoring and genotype harmonization steps):

 ```
 # this will create a local image called prspipe.sif